 Versioning.
 Here we are.
 Again.
 Over the years I have always worked hard to make versioning a foundational piece of every CI / CD solution I've setup.
-Reliable, logical versioning becomes key to long-term maintenance and troubleshooting efforts, and whatever you can do to make it a "no-brainer" is worth it (your future self will … Continue reading Easy Release Versioning for .Net Projects using VSTS and TFS
+Reliable, logical versioning becomes key to long-term maintenance and troubleshooting efforts, and whatever you can do to make it a "no-brainer" is worth it (your future self will … Continue reading Easy Release Versioning for .Net Projects using Azure DevOps and TFS

 I have to admit writing this post feels a bit "old skool".
 Prior to the last week I can't remember the last time I had to break out a Windows Service to solve anything.
 Regardless, for one cloud-based IaaS project I'm working on I needed a simple worker-type solution that was private and could post … Continue reading Continuous Deployment of Windows Services using VSTS